 Figure 1 T cells are subjected to co-stimulatory and co-inhibitory signals obtained by interaction of their plasma membrane receptors with ligands on the surface of antigen presenting cells ( dendritic cells and macrophages), as well as tumor cells.
 Targeting of the co-inhibitory receptors by specific antibodies block the receptor-coupled inhibitory signals and enhance T cell proliferation and cytokine production and can augment the overall antitumor T cell responses.
 A: A productive interaction of T cells with antigen presenting cells (APC) results in a rapid delivery of stimulator signals leading to T cell activation; B: T cell activation leads to surface of expression of cytotoxic T lymphocyte associated antigen-4 (CTLA-4).
-Interactions of the T cell CTLA-4 and programed cell death-1 (PD-1) co-inhibitory immune checkpoint receptors with the CD80/86 and PD-L1 ligands, respectively, on the surface of the APC, result in the delivery of inhibitory signals that downregulate T cell activation and cytokine production; C: targeting of the CTLA-4 and PD-1 coinhibitory receptors on T cells, or the PD-1 ligand, PD-L1, on the APC (or the tumor cells), can block the inhibitory signals, increase the intensity and efficacy of anti-tumor T cell responses, and induce durable clinical responses and therapeutic benefits in cancer patients.
+Interactions of the T cell CTLA-4 and programed cell death-1 (PD-1) co-inhibitory immune checkpoint receptors with the CD80/86 and PD-L1 ligands, respectively, on the surface of the APC, result in the delivery of inhibitory signals that downregulate T cell activation and cytokine production; C: Targeting of the CTLA-4 and PD-1 coinhibitory receptors on T cells, or the PD-1 ligand, PD-L1, on the APC (or the tumor cells), can block the inhibitory signals, increase the intensity and efficacy of anti-tumor T cell responses, and induce durable clinical responses and therapeutic benefits in cancer patients.